My first PowerShell runbook

 Step 4 - Publish and start the runbook

-The runbook that we created is still in Draft mode.
-We need to publish it before we can run it in production.
+The runbook that you created is still in Draft mode. you need to publish it before you can run it in production.
 When you publish a runbook, you overwrite the existing Published version with the Draft version.
-In our case, we don't have a Published version yet because we just created the runbook.
+In your case, you don't have a Published version yet because you just created the runbook.

 - Click Publish to publish the runbook and then Yes when prompted.

-- If you scroll left to view the runbook in the Runbooks pane now, it will show an Authoring Status of Published.
+- If you scroll left to view the runbook in the Runbooks pane now, it shows an Authoring Status of Published.